IreneSophia/PESI/README.md

 * subID : anonymised subject ID which is consistent with subID in df.fix
 * diagnosis : diagnostic status, either ASD for autistic adults or COMP for comparison group
+* dyad : which dyad is shown in the video segment
 * video : name of the video
 * run : run number (1 or 2)
 * trl : trial number (1 to 64)